20 Times. Avid United fan through the hard times and the good. Still believes Wes Brown is the real hero of Old Trafford.

 However, a pinpoint cross from the ever-reliable Toni Kroos landed nicely towards Thomas Muller, who headed the ball onto the ground and subsequently over Petr Cech.
 As much as Chelsea had been admirably resilient, it all looked to have been for nothing as Bayern lept into a 1-0 lead.

-Didier Drogba - 88 Minutes
+Didier Drogba: 88 Minutes

 With just two minutes plus added time left on the clock, Juan Mata delivered a corner into the box that would have been easily dealt with in any other game.
-However, there was something in the Bavarian air and Drogba was not about to let his second attempt at a Champions League title go wasting.
+However, there was something in the Bavarian air and Drogba was not about to let his second attempt at a Champions League title go to waste.

 Sprinting past Jerome Boateng, Drogba lept up and struck.
 Towering above anyone around him and angling his head beautifully, the Ivorian striker punched the ball into the back of the net before goalkeeper Manuel Neuer could even move.
-Somehow, Chelsea were level.
+Somehow, Chelsea was level.

 Extra Time: 1-1

-Going To Penalties
+Going to Penalties

 However, the perfect fairytale match was nearly derailed by the man who had worked so hard to put it back into touch.

-With Bayern Munich once again dominating proceedings during the extra half an hour of football before a dreaded penalty shootout, it was clear that Chelsea were just desperate to bring proceedings to a close.
+With Bayern Munich once again dominating proceedings during the extra half an hour of football before a dreaded penalty shootout, it was clear that Chelsea was just desperate to bring proceedings to a close.